 Pound for Pound World Championships

-Current holder - Spain
+Current holder - Poland

-The Pound for Pound World Championships(PPWC) is taken from the idea of the Unofficial Football World Championships (UFWC), and follows similar rules to that and also the lesson known Virtual World Championship and Nasazzi's Baton.For anyone unfamiliar with the concept of either of these competition, the wikipedia page explains it here:- http://en.wikipedia.org/wiki/Unofficial_Football_World_Championships
+The Pound for Pound World Championships(PPWC) is taken from the idea of the Unofficial Football World Championships (UFWC), and follows similar rules to that and also the lesson known Virtual World Championship and Nasazzi's Baton.For anyone unfamiliar with the concept of either of these competitions, the wikipedia page explains it here:- http://en.wikipedia.org/wiki/Unofficial_Football_World_Championships

 However, The Away End believes that both of these tournaments have many undeserving champions.